Kaustubh-Sharmaaa/AI_Media_Pipeline/receptro_ai_pipeline/README.md

 ---

-## Development Log & Case Study
+## Development Notes

 ### Project Motivation
-This project was designed as a modular, production-grade pipeline for media and data processing, suitable for real-world applications and as a showcase for advanced Python, ML, and DevOps skills.
-The goal was to create a system that could:
+This project is a modular, production-grade pipeline for media and data processing, suitable for real-world applications and as a showcase for advanced Python, ML, and DevOps skills.
+The goals include:
 - Transcribe speech from audio files
 - Extract intent and parameters from text
 - Convert text replies back into audio